 Teaching Commons > Teaching Guides > Instructional Methods > Remote Teaching Options

 view the Tools documentation.
-If you are new to D2L, visit the

 There are a number of ways to move your lectures and discussions online.
 The two resources below address low-bandwidth alternatives to videoconferencing tools, such as discussion boards and collaborative document editors.

 There are multiple ways to record video lectures, demonstrations, quick updates, etc. that students can watch on their own.

 Threaded class discussions allow students to address you and one another asynchronously.

 VoiceThread is a media-rich tool that allows you and your students to create interactive presentations and have asynchronous discussions using audio and video, among other things.